spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

      * - Returns translations for locales specified in ConfigurableBundleTemplateFilterTransfer::translationLocales, or for all available locales otherwise.
      * - Returns product image sets for locales specified in ConfigurableBundleTemplateFilterTransfer::translationLocales, or for all available locales otherwise.
      * - Returns always empty-locale ("default") image sets.
-     * - Returns fallback locale translation if provided single locale translation does not exist or translation key if nothing found.
+     * - Returns fallback locale translation if provided single locale translation doesn't exist or translation key if nothing found.
      *
      * @api
      *